 - Bluetooth audio lag is a known Hisense issue — wireless earbuds and soundbars often have 100-300ms delay that requires manual sync adjustment

-#What Causes No Sound on a Hisense TV?
+#Common Causes of No Sound on a Hisense TV

 Before jumping into fixes, it helps to understand why your Hisense TV stopped outputting audio.
 Here are the most common culprits: